Google Ads Keyword Planner Setup

 - Click + Create Credentials → OAuth client ID

-- Select Application type: Desktop app
+- Select Application type: Web application (recommended for reverse-proxy / container deployments) or Desktop app (bare-metal local dev)

 - Give it a name (e.g. "Ideon GKP")